We are social beings. Friendship and relationships make us happier, healthier and able to deal with life’s setbacks more effectively.

 Research shows we are designed to thrive in groups.
 Early humans wouldn’t survive without the protection of others and the ability to gather food and create communities.

 Although times have changed, we as humans still require relationships to thrive.
 As the influence of the digital world increases, our happiness decreases.
+We are social beings.
+Friendship and relationships make us happier, healthier and able to deal with life’s setbacks more effectively.

 So, we must ask ourselves: